-Previous Key Recommended Action
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Burundi facilitated a rapid procurement of ACTs in order to address stock outs as a result of delayed delivery of essential commodities as a result of the COVID-19 pandemic.
-The country rolled out the IRS campaign in September.
-Costs were higher as a result of having to follow COVID-19 specific guidance.
-The country reports however that there were no major disruptions in case management
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Burundi facilitated a rapid procurement of ACTs in order to address stock outs due to the delayed delivery of essential commodities as a result of the COVID-19 pandemic.
+Stocks of ACTs are currently sufficient.
+The country has begun the planning for the 2022 LLIN campaign.
+Service delivery has been disrupted at health care facilities with malaria prevention interventions for pregnant women affected, notably the coverage rate for routine LLINs, which fell from 82.7 percent in 2019 to 76.2 percent in 2020.
+Attendance at first antenatal consultations fell from 95.5 percent to 88.8 percent between 2019 and 2020, which may have had an impact on IPTp3